 This guide sets out some of the different applications that can be made to the First-tier Tribunal (Property Chamber) (“the Tribunal”) and provides some useful information on each application.
 It covers the areas formerly dealt with by the Leasehold Valuation Tribunal.
 There are no prescribed forms for an application but suitable forms for all cases, with explanatory notes, are available from the Tribunal.
-Some applications to the Tribunal are subject to a fee of up to £630.
-Full details of the fees payable are set out below.

 For the purposes of this booklet we refer to ‘the landlord’ throughout, although the legislation usually refers to ‘any relevant person in control of the premises’.
 Similarly we refer to ‘the leaseholder’, but on occasion it can include a tenant.

 The relevant procedural rules are set out in the Tribunal Procedure (First-tier Tribunal) (Property Chamber) Rules 2013 (“the Rules”) (SI 2013 No. 1169).